Approved by the Board of Governors, 2016/12/14; Reviewed, revisions approved 2019/10/08

 External Support and Services

-Supports and services available external to the York community include:
+There are various supports and services available external to the York community.

 Toronto Rape Crisis Centre/Multicultural Women Against Rape (TRCC/ MWAR)